 Many key decisions made in disaster settings are made using anecdotal experience, intuition and “gut feelings.”
-There is a lack of objective data upon which medical professionals can base their decisions.
+Objective data will better inform decisions.